-Are you a college student looking to extra extra income or to help pay for your education?
+Are you a college student looking for extra income to help pay for your education?
 If you answered “yes,” then consider opening up the door to the gig economy.
 Side hustles are great for the college lifestyle!
 With over 44 million Americans engaged in the gig economy, college student jobs make up a big chunk of that number, with half of college students working a minimum of 27 weeks a year, according to Forbes.

 What exactly is the gig economy?
 It’s another word that groups together side hustles or local gigs - where people can earn money on their terms.
 You can take on work, when and where you want, as it fits into your schedule.
 You don’t have to commit to certain days and times or a minimum amount of hours, like you would for a part-time job.
 If you have an important exam, you can put the brakes on work and spend time studying.
 If your schedule opens up and you have some free time on your hands, simply check your phone for job/gig alerts.
 It’s often as simple as selecting the gig you’re interested in and clicking the “apply” button to get started!